-\textbf{Case A: Positive Boost for Cold-Start (Solving Suppression)}.
-When the slate receives positive feedback ($A_{SAGE} \ge 0$), standard GBPO restricts the update ratio to $r \le 1$.
-This is detrimental for cold-start items where the initial probability $\pi_{old}$ is extremely low.
-SAGE introduces a \textbf{Boost Factor}:
+\paragraph{Case A: Positive boost for cold-start (mitigating suppression).} When the slate receives positive feedback ($A_{\mathrm{SAGE}}\ge 0$), standard GBPO effectively caps the update ratio at $r\le 1$, which can suppress cold-start items whose initial probability under $\pi_{\mathrm{old}}$ is extremely small.
+We introduce a boost factor